Separate S.M.A.R.T. email addresses with spaces

 Master PR: https://github.com/freenas/freenas/pull/1103

-#14 Updated by Dru Lavigne almost 2 years ago
+#14 Updated by Dru Lavigne over 2 years ago

 - Needs Doc changed from Yes to No

 #17 Updated by Michael Reynolds over 2 years ago

 - File SMARTemailnotificationaddresses-2018-06-13.png SMARTemailnotificationaddresses-2018-06-13.png added

 Currently, the legacy UI allows email addresses to be entered using commas or spaces.

 The webui only allows space separated entries.
 See SMARTemailnotificationaddresses-2018-06-13.png The screenshot shows comma and web seperated entries, and the error given.

 Both UIs display email addresses in the comma separated form.